hashicorp/terraform-website/content/source/docs/enterprise/private/aws-setup-guide.html.md

 The Application Layer is composed of two PTFE servers (EC2 instances) running in different Availability Zones and operating in a main/standby configuration.
 Traffic is routed only to *PTFE-main* via a Load Balancer.
-Routing changes are typical managed by a human triggering a change in the Load Balancer configuration.
+Routing changes are typically managed by a human triggering a change in the Load Balancer configuration.

 ### Storage Layer